luckrnx09/CursorX/README.md

 - **Custom Colors** - Pick any color for the cursor highlight background and outline
 - **Opacity Control** - Fine-tune transparency levels for subtle or bold effects
 - **Outline Customization** - Adjust outline width, offset, and appearance

-### 🖱️ Click Visualization
-- Real-time visual feedback when you click
-- Smooth animations that don't distract from your content
-- Works across all applications and windows

-### ⚙️ Easy Configuration
-- **System Tray Integration** - Quick access from your menu bar/system tray
-- **Instant Toggle** - Enable/disable CursorX with a single click
-- **Settings Panel** - User-friendly interface for all customization options
-- **Start at Login** - Automatically launch CursorX when your system starts

 ### 🌍 Cross-Platform Support
 - Built with Electron for consistent experience across platforms